Minnesota Wildflowers

 Detailed Information

-[photo of flowers] A few flowers are clustered at the end of the main stem, and branching stems near the top of the plant.
-Individual flowers are yellow, about 1/3 inch across with 5 oval petals and many yellow-tipped stamens surrounding the yellow center.
-There are 5 green pointed-tipped sepals that are longer than the flower petals.
+[photo of flower] 1 to a few flowers at the top of the plant and at the end of branching stems in the upper plant.
+Individual flowers are yellow, 1/3 to ½ inch across with 5 oval to somewhat heart-shaped petals, and many yellow-tipped stamens surrounding the yellow center.
+The 5 green, sharply pointed sepals are longer than the petals.

 Notes: